Patterns and Tracks

-Assume then that $a,b$ are as above in different tracks $s,t$.
-Now $S$ may have more than two returning arcs, since $\gamma$ will belong to more than two $2$-simplexes.
+Now removing a returning arc in $S$ may create more than one returning arc, as in Figure 11, since $\gamma$ will belong to more than two $2$-simplexes.
 The initial $2$-sphere $S$ bounds a $3$-ball consisting of two $3$-balls bounded by $s$ and $t$ joined together by the filled tube.
 In $M$ $s$ and $t$ might not bound $3$-balls, but we assume they do for this argument.
-Removing a returning arc is done by expanding this $3$-ball, and the possible expansions are shown in Figure 6.
-In each case only what happens in two of the faces of the $3$-simplex are shown.
-In Figure 6(a) no returning arc has been created.
-In Figure 6(b) returning arcs are created in simplexes with face $uv$ or $uz$ and the $3$-ball is expanded to include a $3$-ball bounded by an annulus and two discs each bounded by a $3$-track.
-In Figure 6(c) returning arcs may be created in simplexes with faces $uz$ or $vw$ and the $3$-ball is expanded to include a $3$-ball bounded by the shaded region and a disc bounded by the $3$-track shown in blue.
-In Figure 6(d) returning arcs may be created in simplexes with a face in four of the six edges of $T$ and the $3$-ball is expanded to include a $3$-ball bounded by an annulus and two discs each bounded by a $4$-track.
-Note that in the process of expanding the $3$-ball in the cases of Figure 6(b) and Figure 6(d) as just described, two returning arcs will occur in the same $2$-simplex but $s, t$ are not parallel.
-Once all the returning arcs have been removed the boundary of the expanded $3$-ball will be a patterned $2$-sphere $U$ unless we have removed all of $s$ and $t$ which would mean that $V$ had just two boundary $2$spheres.
-If $V$ had more than two boundary $2$-spheres, then since we had a maximal set of tracks corresponding to patterned $2$-spheres, $U$ must be parallel to $u$, a track in $P$, and $V$ has $s,t,u$ as boundary $2$-spheres.
+Removing a returning arc is done by expanding this $3$-ball, and the possible expansions are shown in Figure 10.
+In Figure 10(i) no returning arc has been created.
+In Figure 10(ii) returning arcs are created in simplexes with face $uv$ or $uz$ and the $3$-ball is expanded to include a $3$-ball bounded by an annulus and two discs each bounded by a $3$-track.
+In Figure 10(iii) returning arcs may be created in simplexes with faces $uz$ or $vw$ and the $3$-ball is expanded to include a $3$-ball bounded by the shaded region and a disc bounded by the $3$-track shown in blue.
+In Figure 10(iv) returning arcs may be created in simplexes with a face in four of the six edges of $T$ and the $3$-ball is expanded to include a $3$-ball bounded by an annulus and two discs each bounded by a $4$-track.
+Note that in the process of expanding the $3$-ball in the cases of Figure 10(ii) and Figure 10(iv) as just described, two returning arcs will occur in the same $2$-simplex but $s, t$ are not parallel.
+The two returning arcs are both removed and replaced by two parallel lines which are part of parallel tracks in the tetrahedron.